AlexanderBrese/gomon/README.md

 ## setup the client

-Include the script below to your client e.g. static main.js<br>
-Change YOUR_PORT with a free port of your choice e.g. 3000.<br>
+Include the script below to your client e.g. static main.js & change `"YOUR_PORT"` with a free port of your choice.
+The default port is `"3000"`.<br>
 ```js
 function tryConnectToReload(address) {
   var conn;